 The racket and ball are handed to the first person in line each time until the entire team is back on the side they started on, having walked with the ball and racket twice.
 The team that accomplishes this first wins.
 Keep student heart rate up by adding a cardio action for the students waiting in line.

 This relay activity requires students to practice agility, speed, and body awareness to jump hurdles and sprint.

 You will need:

-Divide the class into two (or more) teams and create two lanes for each team with some space for movement at the end.
+Divide the class into small teams and create two lanes for each team with some space for movement at the end.
 One lane is for hurdles and one lane for sprinting.
 Have each team line up on one end of the lanes.
 The first person in line will run down the hurdles lane, clearing each of the hurdles.
 They will then roll a die to select a cardio activity (1= 20 jumping jacks, 2= 10 push-ups, 3= 10 burpees, etc.) that they must complete before sprinting back to their team.
 They high five the next person in line and go to the back of the line.

-The team that successfully gets all of their team members through the relay first wins.
+The team that successfully gets all of their team members through first wins.
 Add a challenge by asking the teams to complete the relay multiple times, or by setting a challenge time to beat.

 More PE Group Activities & Games

 Check out the other lesson plans and ideas featured on the Physical Education category page.
 You’ll find engaging and unique ways to get students moving and encourage healthy habits.
 Also be sure to head over to the online store to browse thousands of teacher favorite, high-quality, specialized PE supplies and equipment.